alexweber/environments/README.md

 there might be small differences (ie: no CDN) and that alone means for example that the "Production" environment of a site with a CDN couldn't be shared with a site that didn't use it.

-However, using bundles we can simple add the bundles we want to our environments and manage tasks in a much more streamlined manner:
+However, using bundles we can simply add the bundles we want to our environments and manage tasks in a much more streamlined manner:

 		Production Environment Tasks